-Through the collaborative efforts of geneticists, histologists, anatomists, computer scientists, and software engineers, we are creating a database of GAL4 expression patterns in adults and third instar larvae, single-neuron morphologies, and developmental lineages.
-Our goal is to provide a set of well-characterized genetic tools and annotated data sets, with sophisticated visualization and annotation tools, that will enable the experimental and theoretical work of fly brain people.
+Through the collaborative efforts of geneticists, histologists, anatomists, computer scientists, and software engineers, we are creating a database of GAL4 and LexA expression patterns in adults and third instar larvae, single-neuron morphologies, and developmental lineages.
+The Fly Light Team is assembling models of fly brain anatomy and development by applying unique algorithms to a growing collection of confocal fluorescence imagery.

-- Annotate—in the adult and third instar larva—several thousand GAL4 driver lines that label different sets of neurons
+- Annotate several thousand GAL4 and LexA driver lines that label different sets of neurons —in the adult Drosophila and third instar larva.

-- Assemble a complete catalog of single neuron morphologies of the fly central nervous system (larval and adult) by random labeling of neurons via DNA excision
+- Assemble a complete catalog of single neuron morphologies of the Drosophila central nervous system (larval and adult) by random labeling of neurons via DNA excision

-- Assemble complete lineage maps for each stem cell in the fly central nervous system
+- Assemble complete lineage maps for each stem cell in the Drosophila central nervous system

 - Devise algorithms to enable comparisons of transgene expression, neuron morphology, and lineage across tens of thousands of organisms